elegant-scipy/elegant-scipy/markdown/ch7.markdown

 ```

 For the optimization algorithm to do its work, we need some way of
-defining "dissimilarity"&mdash;i.e., the cost function.
+defining "dissimilarity"—i.e., the cost function.
 The easiest way to do this is to
 simply calculate the average of the squared differences, often called the
 *mean squared error*, or MSE.